RhysEJF/radical-alignment/concepts/the-diological-network.md

 But that intuition is outdated.
 It comes from the campfire era, when human contact was automatically high-bandwidth and high-context.
 It doesn't account for what broadcast media did to us—turning every conversation into a performance, every connection into a transaction.

 The dialogical network isn't less human.
-It's a return to what made us human in the first place: the ability to understand each other through genuine dialogue.
+It's a return to what made us human in the first place.
+The ability to understand each other through genuine dialogue.

 The bots aren't replacing human connection.
 They're making it possible again.